dansholds/grapple-comps-min/content/posts/13998-blue-coast-jiu-jitsu-league-spring-open.md

 l Bout will be ruled a draw if no finish in the allotted time

-l Judgment: (in case of the last bout only) the fighter with less warnings wins.
+l Judgment- (in case of the last bout only) the fighter with less warnings wins.

 l In case of the same number of warnings in the last fight, the team with the